- When Are VAT Returns Due?

 How to Find Your VAT Return Period?

-You can view your VAT return deadlines by logging into HMRC’s portal or using accounting software.
-Most software packages will even remind you when your VAT return is due or fill it in for you automatically.
+HMRC splits businesses into groups with different deadlines to avoid everyone rushing at once.
+You can find your exact deadlines by logging into your HMRC online account or using accounting software.
+Many software tools even remind you when your VAT return is due!

 VAT Return Deadlines – Month-by-Month Breakdown (2025)